01 of 11

-When Frank Lloyd Wright designed Hollyhock House for patron of the arts Aline Barnsdall, he broke one of his cardinal rules that a house should never sit on top of a hill.
+When Frank Lloyd Wright designed Hollyhock House for the patron of the arts Aline Barnsdall, he broke one of his cardinal rules that a house should never sit on top of a hill.
 Given the vistas from Barnsdall's land, it's easy to see why.
-We like this view of the Hollywood Sign because it shows what the houses and surrounding hills look like.

 09 of 11

 In the heyday of silent films "Gower Gulch" was a popular hangout for unemployed movie cowboys.
 The view is nice, but it's not good for a photograph because of utility wires running across the street.
 If you want to go, set your GPS to 1900 N. Gower St.Continue to 10 of 11 below.

 The Hollywood at Highland shopping complex frames several nice views of the Hollywood Sign.
 Behind the main courtyard in front of Starbucks, you can get a nice "I was there" shot with you and your friends on an oversized casting couch.
 Find out more about this spot in the Hollywood and Highland guide.Continue to 11 of 11 below.

 11 of 11

 From Mulholland Drive, you can see the Hollywood Sign and most of the Los Angeles area on a clear day.
 In general, this view will be better in winter.

 This route may sound like it connects to the Hollywood Reservoir route above, but it does not.
 Mulholland Highway and Mulholland Drive are not the same.